subashshrestha063/cookie-order-automation-system/scenarios/scenario-4.md

-# Scenario 4 – SLA (Time-in-Status) Monitoring & Escalation Automation
+# Scenario 4 – SLA Monitoring & Escalation Automation

 ## Purpose
 This scenario monitors how long an order remains in a specific status and escalates alerts when defined SLA thresholds are breached.
 It helps identify delays early and ensures operational accountability.